AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-extra/extra.md

 # Specify the File Format and Compression Type for Sink Datasets in Data Factory

-Based on Wikipedia, Snappy (formerly known as Zippy) is a fast data compression and decompression library developed by Google.
-It prioritizes high speed over maximum compression, offering significant speed benefits: 250 MB/s compression and 500 MB/s decompression using a single core of a circa 2011 2.26 GHz Core i7 processor.
-However, it provides 20–100% lower compression ratio compared to gzip.
+Snappy Compression, originally developed by Google, is a high-speed, efficient data compression and decompression library.
+Unlike some algorithms that focus on achieving the highest compression ratios, Snappy prioritizes speed, making it ideal for real-time data processing where rapid throughput is essential.
+It's frequently employed in big data frameworks like Hadoop, Spark and Cassandra, ensuring swift data handling without compromising performance.
+Whether dealing with large datasets or requiring quick, on-the-fly data compression, Snappy strikes a perfect balance between efficiency and speed.
 For more details, you can refer to the [Snappy article on Wikipedia](https://en.wikipedia.org/wiki/Snappy_(compression)).

 Given this information, you might question the decision to use gzip instead of Snappy and how you can modify this setting.
 Here's how to proceed: